UNFURLED: Unsettling the Archive From a More-than-Human Perspective - July 21 - October 30, 2021

 Drawing out narratives based on animals hunted and exchanged as part of early economic imperialism, the installation utilizes objects and materials held in historical collections, the larger archive of consumerist culture, and word play to allude to how the mass killing of animals led to the material wealth of their prime predators, early European traders and colonial settlers.

 Currently installed at the Orillia Museum of Art and History due to the importance of the Atherley Narrows, a site that became a key site of cultural and capital exchange that led to the eventual formation of Orillia as a European settlement in 1840, the Carmichael Gallery has been turned into a living space reminiscent of a late 19th century parlour to visualize how interior and exterior environments are materially and psychically linked.
+To hear more about the exhibition visit the OMAH You Tube channel to listen to view remarks given during the virtual opening or take in a special history talk in which I further speculate on the fur trade from and animal perspective.

 THANK-YOU TO THE PAUL QUARRINGTON LEGACY FUND FOR THEIR SUPPORT OF THIS EXHIBITION.